 The sleep of tomorrow…today!

-Sign up to sleep in THE EXPERIENCE in David Reed James’ creation, the Siestamatic.
-Choose your time slot and provide your name and email.
-Arrive at ahha Tulsa at your designated time and get some zzzz’s in Tulsa’s most creative art environment, all while being observed by other visitors and taking part in an art installation.
+Sleep in THE EXPERIENCE in David Reed James’ creation, the Siestamatic during public hours.
+Get some zzzz’s in Tulsa’s most creative art environment, all while being observed by other visitors and taking part in an art installation.
 Here’s to art and snoozing!

 Sleepers must be 18 or older or accompanied by an adult.
 An ahha admission ticket a or current membership is required and the Siestamatic is available on a first come, first served basis.
 Tickets are $10.95 for adults and $6.95 for youth and may be purchased onsite.
-Before or after you volunteer, your ticket will give you access to THE EXPERIENCE, THE GALLERY, and THE STUDIO!
+Your admission ticket will also give you access to THE EXPERIENCE, THE GALLERY, and THE STUDIO!